Statenvertaling: Apocryphal books

 Regarding the Biblical apocrypha, the synod decided to translate these books but not to make them part of the canon.
 They were placed after the books of the New Testament and preceded with a "warning for the reader".

 Translation of God's name

-In the Hebrew Bible, God's name is written with the four consonants JHWH (as seen on the very top of the title page in Hebrew characters), and would not be pronounced by the Jews.
+In the Hebrew Bible, God's name is written with the four consonants YHWH (as seen on the very top of the title page in Hebrew characters), and would not be pronounced by the Jews.
 During the 12th session, the synod decided to translate God's name with "HEERE" ("LORD").
 In the margin where God's name first appears, the following note is given:

 Influence

 The 1657 English Version owed itself to the close contact between the Puritans in Holland and England.
 In 1646 the House of Lords in England commissioned Theodore Haak (1605-1690) a respected German polyglot and academic to begin work on an English translation of the Statenvertaling met Aantekeningen – the Dutch State Bible.
 There is a suggestion that the Westminster Assembly initiated the project in 1645, but there is no evidence that the Westminster Assembly discussed the matter in that year.
 Charles Spurgeon, a Calvinist Baptist, wrote: "Haak's Annotations come to us as the offspring of the famous Synod of Dort, and the Westminster Annotations as the production of a still more venerable assembly; but if, with my hat off, bowing profoundly to those august conclaves of master minds, I may venture to say so, I would observe that they furnish another instance that committees seldom equal the labors of individuals.
 The notes are too short and fragmentary to be of any great value.
 The volumes are a heavy investment."